XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 6. To add test cases, just put **input files only** in the subfolders you created. **before 18w51c, please put the input files only in "tests"**

-7. You will be finding that each subfolder will be treated as one testset on the submit page. (**Don't happen before 18w51c**)
+7. You will be finding that each subfolder will be treated as one testset on the submit page. (**Doesn't work before 18w51c**)

+8. To make a testset hidden, please add "!" before its name.
+Note, these testsets can still be judged as a normal testset if a hacker tries to submit by simulating a POST request.
+But they won't be appeared in the testset selection area.

 For further details, please take a glance at the sample hhsoj folder

+# Hacking System Of HHSOJ
+HHSOJ is a modern Online Judge with a simple Hacking system.

+**What's hacking?**

+Hacking means using a data to make others' programs go wrong.

+**How to enable hacking**
+First, you need to write a validator for the testset you want to enable hacking.
+You should be using a Testlib.h to write it.

+Then compile it and put it in `<problem>/!validators/<filename>`.

+Then write in the problem args.txt:`Validator_<testSetName>=<filename>`.
+This will let the system try to find your validator in the path.

+Then when a user opens a submission detail page, he will be able to hack it.

+**This system is still in beta.Please be careful when using it.
+Only supported in Windows**

 # Contest Rules
 This rule will display at every welcome page: